 Credit Karma has to pay attention to more than the breadth of its retention.
 It’s not enough to have millions of users taking advantage of the free product to keep up with their credit scores.
 To make money, Credit Karma needs depth of retention.
 It needs some of those users to engage deeply enough to apply for offers.

 Consider how your product works and how you drive revenue from it.
-Define the levels of engagement required to make those models work for your business and ensure you’re measuring engagement when considering customer and product use retention.
+Define the levels of engagement required to make those models work for your product and ensure you’re measuring engagement when considering user retention.
 These metrics help you understand the overall health of user retention and identify areas for improvement in your product.

 The Bottom-Line on Retention